EricApgar/live-speech-to-text/README.md

 Send that audio to the model to translate to text.
 Delete the audio file.
 Repeat.

+## model_streaming.py

+This samples super short clips of sound (.1 sec) and connects them together to create a single coherent audio sample.
+That single sample is then fed to the model.

 # Notes:
 When you run the first time you might get an error about "ffmpeg".